United Kingdom entry requirements for Denmark passport holders

 May be checked

-Danish passport holders don't need a visa for tourism, business, or family visits to the UK.
-You can stay up to 180 days per visit.
-This policy started after the UK left the EU and stays the same in 2026.
+Danish passport holders can visit the UK for tourism, business, or family visits without a visa for up to 180 days per visit.
+This policy has been in place since the UK left the EU and remains unchanged in 2026.
+However, since January 8, 2025, you must obtain an Electronic Travel Authorisation (ETA) before your trip.

 Entry requirements